erdosn/dsc-3-35-03-k-means-clustering-data-science/README.md

 You will be able to:

 * Demonstrate an understanding of how the K-Means Clustering algorithm works
+    * Define the steps of the algorithm
+    * Describe use cases
+    * Describe various implementations of KMeans
 * Perform K-Means Clustering with scikit-learn and interpret the results
+    * Build a KMeans clustering 'model'
 * Use metrics such as Calinski Harabaz Score (Variance Ratios) to determine the optimal value for k
+    * read some charts and get some metrics

 ## Clustering